niess/danton/docs/source/interface.rst

       ...     latitude = 45, longitude = 3, altitude = 0,
       ...     azimuth = 0, elevation = 90
       ... )

+      The optional *backward* argument reverses the tracing direction, if set to :python:`True`.

+      The optional *limit* argument specifies a maximum distance, in m, for the tracing.

+      If *resolve* is :python:`False` (the default), then atmospheric layers are undifferentiated.

    .. automethod:: translate